panopticoncentral/sdl-sharp/src/Tutorial/07_Sprites/07_Sprites.md

 We can then copy portions of the sprite sheet to create an image faster than drawing each image using a set of drawing commands.

-(Note: All sample images in this tutorial come from the [DawnLike - 16x16 Universal Rogue-like tileset v1.81](https://opengameart.org/content/dawnlike-16x16-universal-rogue-like-tileset-v181) license [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), credit to DragonDePlatino and DawnBringer)
+(Note: All sample images in this tutorial come from the [DawnLike - 16x16 Universal Rogue-like tileset v1.81](https://opengameart.org/content/dawnlike-16x16-universal-rogue-like-tileset-v181) license [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), credit to DragonDePlatino and DawnBringer.)

 ## Step #1: Load the sprites